-Hyundai Santa Fe: Hill-start assist control (HAC)
+Hyundai Santa Fe (DM): Hill-start assist control (HAC)

 A vehicle has the tendency to roll back on a steep hill when the driver begins to accelerate after a stop.
 The Hill-start Assist Control (HAC) prevents the vehicle from rolling back by operating the brakes automatically for about 1.5 seconds.
 The brakes are released when the accelerator pedal is depressed or after about 1.5 seconds.